prettier/eslint-config-prettier/README.md

 ### [quotes]

-**This rule requires certain options.**
+**This rule requires certain options and certain Prettier options.**

+Usually, you don’t need this rule at all.
+But there are two cases where it could be useful:

-If you’d like to enforce the use of backticks rather than single or double quotes for strings, you can enable this rule.
-Otherwise, there’s no need to.
+- To enforce the use of backticks rather than single or double quotes for strings.
+- To forbid backticks where regular strings could have been used.

+#### Enforce backticks

-Just remember to enable the `"backtick"` option!
+If you’d like all strings to use backticks (never quotes), enable the `"backtick"` option.

-Example configuration:
+Example ESLint configuration:

 ```json
 {